tartan88/Portfolio/Ass34.md

 Professor: It's likely aimed at those in academia or policy analysis, though it's missing critical analysis that would make it more useful for scholarly work.
 Me: What modifications would you suggest for this visualization?
 Professor: I would recommend sorting the data in a way that it shows which states are doing worse in terms of minimum wage or less earners.

+**Reflection of the interviews**

+The interviews revealed distinct perspectives on a data visualization representing state-level percentages of people earning at or below minimum wage over several years.
+The student found the color coding confusing and suggested including a legend and charts for better trend visualization, perceiving the content as accessible for both specialists and the general public.
+The professor, on the other hand, acknowledged the data's adequacy but pointed out the lack of a clear narrative or conclusion, suggesting it was more suited for academia or policy analysis.
+He recommended reorganizing the data to highlight states with higher percentages of minimum wage earners, emphasizing the need for more in-depth analysis to increase its utility for scholarly purposes.

 ### Final Infographic